PollyHannah/PollyHannah/README.md

 - 👋 Hi, I’m @PollyHannah
 - 📑 I’m currently doing a PhD and am interested in the application of bioinformatics to inform aquatic biosecurity policy in Australia
-- 👩🏼‍🏫 At the minute i'm learning the bioinformatics-basics!
+- 👩🏼‍🏫 At the minute i'm learning the bioinformatic-basics!
 - 📫 Reach me via pollyhannaford@gmail.com
 - 😊 Pronouns: she/her